umbraco/UmbracoDocs/umbraco-cms/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Grid-Layout-Best-Practices.md

 # Grid layout best practices

-_The grid layout editor, introduced in Umbraco 7.2, offers non-technical editors a more visual editing environment to layout content pages and enter content of many different kinds._
+_The grid layout editor offers non-technical editors a more visual editing environment to layout content pages and enter content of many different kinds._

 The editor offers many configuration options, and as a website implementor, you could be tempted to use the grid for nearly every kind of content entry - this is however not encouraged.